MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionnavigationcontentloader-loadcontent-method-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> If none of the items in the region match the target of the navigation request, a new item will be created and added to the region.
+ If none of the items in the region match the target of the navigation request, a new item will be created and added to the region.

 Exceptions
 ----------